mflowgen/mflowgen/docs/ug-assertions.rst

 Using Custom pytest Files
 --------------------------------------------------------------------------

-You can write your own pytest functions and include them in your Step (or attach them as inputs).
-Then you can drop them in your step configuration file using the ``pytest:`` key as special syntax:
+You can write your own pytest functions and include them in your node (or attach them as inputs).
+Then you can drop them in your node configuration file using the ``pytest:`` key as special syntax:

 .. code:: yaml